 CANADA FX DEBT-C$ retreats more than 1 pct in post-Fed correction

-* Canadian dollar at C$1.2717 or 78.63 U.S. cents * Bond prices higher across the maturity curve By Solarina Ho TORONTO, March 19 (Reuters) - The Canadian dollar lost a significant chunk of the hefty gains it made the previous day against the greenback on Thursday as market participants bought back the U.S. dollar and as crude prices softened.
-The U.S. dollar had tumbled against a range of currencies on Wednesday after the U.S. Federal Reserve gave a much more cautious statement on raising interest rates than anticipated. "(Yesterday) was a large 2.2 percent move in the Canadian dollar against the U.S. dollar.
-We've rewound about half of that - that was actually a pretty sharp correction," said Mark Chandler, head of Canadian fixed income and currency strategy at RBC Capital Markets.
-He noted, however, that the Fed's stance is still tighter than the Bank of Canada's.
-"You have two central banks, both in data-dependency mode, one with a tightening bias, and one with an easing bias," he said.
-"Ultimately, it's going to weigh on Canadian dollar, especially with softer oil prices."
-The Canadian dollar, which was performing more robustly than many of its peers, was trading at C$1.2717 to the greenback, or 78.63 U.S. cents, more than 1 percent weaker than Wednesday's close of C$1.2570, or 79.55 U.S. cents.
-The currency was also hurt by another drop in the price of oil, a key Canadian export.
-Brent crude slipped below $55 a barrel after Kuwait said OPEC had no choice but to keep production steady, renewing market concerns about a global oil surplus.
-U.S. crude sank nearly 4 percent to below $43, near six-year lows.
-Canadian government bond prices were higher across the maturity curve, with the two-year up 2 Canadian cents to yield 0.474 percent and the benchmark 10-year climbing 9 Canadian cents to yield 1.314 percent.
-(Reporting by Solarina Ho; Editing by Peter Galloway)
+(Updates with comment, closing figures and details) * Canadian dollar ends at C$1.2726 or 78.58 U.S. cents * Bond prices higher across the maturity curve By Solarina Ho TORONTO, March 19 (Reuters) - The Canadian dollar lost more than 1 percent against the greenback on Thursday, after making hefty gains the day before, as market participants bought back the U.S. dollar and as oil prices softened.
+The U.S. dollar tumbled against a range of currencies on Wednesday after the U.S. Federal Reserve gave a much more cautious statement on raising interest rates than anticipated.
+The Canadian dollar surged more than 2 percent on Wednesday.
+"I think there's still a pretty sizeable bias to hold on to CAD shorts for now," said Bipan Rai, director of foreign exchange strategy at CIBC World Markets.
+The Canadian dollar ended the session at C$1.2726 to the U.S. dollar, or 78.58 U.S. cents, roughly 1.3 percent weaker than Wednesday's close of C$1.2570, or 79.55 U.S. cents.
+The currency was also hurt by another dive in the price of oil, a key Canadian export.
+Brent crude lost nearly 3 percent, settling below $55 a barrel, while U.S. crude gave back nearly 2 percent to settle just under C$44.
+Oil was pressured by the rebounding U.S. dollar and by comments from Kuwait's oil minister, who said OPEC has no choice but to keep production steady, renewing concerns about a global oil surplus.
+The Bank of Canada surprised markets with a 25 basis point rate cut in January to provide "insurance" against the impact of oil's price drop on the economy.
+"We don't really think crude prices at these levels will lead them to cut rates again in April," Rai said.
+"Still, market psychology is a different animal altogether, so the CAD could be taking a bit of a hit as to the way crude's been trading today."
+Investors are turning to Canadian retail sales data for January and inflation data for February on Friday for further direction.
+Canadian government bond prices were higher across the maturity curve, with the two-year up 1 Canadian cent to yield 0.479 percent and the benchmark 10-year climbing 9 Canadian cents to yield 1.314 percent.
+(Editing by Peter Galloway)

 © Thomson Reuters 2016 All rights reserved.